 with an 5-beat-early entrance of over six bars of alternating-string Fs

-run (infrequently used, on major chords rarely on dominant-7) and a correlated G7
+run (infrequently used, on major chords rarely on dom7) and a

-run (occasionally used on dominant-7 chords), and resolves the first half of his
+run (occasionally used on dom7 chords), and resolves the first half of his

 Then comes the attention-grabbing, rhythmically-complex (three-against-four, crossing